litestar-org/litestar/docs/usage/route-handlers.rst

 hand, sync I/O handling is often **blocking**\ , and if you use such code in your function it can create performance issues.

 In this case you should use the ``sync_to_thread`` option.
-What this does, is tell Starlite to run the sync function in a separate async thread, where it can block but will not interrupt the main event loop's execution.
+What this does, is tell Litestar to run the sync function in a separate async thread, where it can block but will not interrupt the main event loop's execution.

 The problem with this though is that this will slow down the execution of your sync code quite dramatically - by between